 Colleges harvest billions of dollars from student athletes but deny them from their rightful earnings.
-The NCAA made over $1 billion in revenue in 2017.
-That money gets returned to member schools, to fund their sports programs and lavish facilities, and give outrageous salaries for head coaches and administrators.
+The NCAA made over $1 billion in revenue in 2017, mostly from apparel companies.
+That money is sent to member schools, to fund their sports programs and lavish facilities, and give outrageous salaries for head coaches and administrators.

 Not every student athlete qualifies for a scholarship.
 Many have to pay full freight of the tuition and living expenses.
-Paying college athletes can encourage healthier student athletes.
+Paying college athletes who don’t have a scholarship can encourage healthier student athletes.
 It would relieve them of the burden of maintaining part-time jobs to make ends meet.
 It would allow them to focus on academics and athletics.
-They engage in athletics for other intangible advantages.
 Offering these athletes a stipend for playing would be an added incentive.
 As non-employees, they’re not eligible for workers compensation if injured.
 Paying them would provide some financial relief to families.

 Athletes who aren’t paid can be corrupted by agents and boosters who are willing to bribe them to play for other schools.
 Paid players could stay until they graduate.
 They wouldn’t have to worry about leaving school early and still be able to pursue an education while taking care of their families.
 This will allow fans to see their favorite players mature through college and ensure coaches are preparing their athletes as much as possible for the next level.